sylph01/project-asmr-slides/slides.md

 # Why not implement cryptography into **microcontrollers**?

 <!--
-Having experience with C extensions and crypto libraries, I came up with a question:
+AFter gaining some experience with C extensions and crypto libraries, I came up with a question:
 -->

 ----